Bay Bridge Pinball Ruleset v3.0

 7.2.4.
 The same player may not play alone in both doubles rounds

 7.2.5.
 If both teams are playing with only 3 players, then doubles rounds will take place as described above and the singles round will only have three games.
-Only 14 match points will be awarded for the night.
+Only 14 match points will be contested for the night.

 7.3.1.
 Matches should start on time if each team has 4 players present.
 Additional players that arrive after the start may play, as long as such players (i) would otherwise be permitted to play on the Gameday Roster as specified in Sections 2.1 and 2.2, and (ii) meet Matchplay requirements specified in Section 4.5.
 If a team has fewer than 4 players at the scheduled start time, then they will be permitted 15 minutes to wait for additional team members or to recruit a substitute for the evening.
 After 15 minutes, the team must play with 3 players as described above or forfeit if they do not have 3 players.